2023 T35 Recipients

 I have always had a passion for human health and the impact or prevention of disease.
 Prior to my PhD I spent a few years working on the development of infectious disease diagnostics.
 In my current Biophysics program, I utilize computational methods to understand developmental biology.
 My research interests focus on the intersection of the two disciplines: using computational approaches such as data science or machine learning to understand infectious diseases and their impact on humans as individuals as well as population groups.

-Eric Inman (He/Him)
+Eric Inman (he/him)

 California Polytechnic State University